-- 2.4.5 A finished elevation is required on all sides of a structure.
+- 2.4.4 Front and side façades shall consist of the same materials and be similarly detailed. - 2.4.5 A finished elevation is required on all sides of a structure.
 There shall be no blank façades in the Downtown District. - 2.4.6 Façades exceeding 50 feet in width shall break up the structure horizontally with a change in material, texture or color, windows, door and storefront pattern and shape, or a change in parapet height. - 2.4.7 Permitted protrusions and projections from the front and side façades of a structure include balconies, awnings, signs, flags, and cornice elements. - 2.4.8 Parking structures shall be architecturally similar to the primary structure.
-The garage does not have to resemble a storefront but must be detailed to be similar in design and style of the primary structure. - 2.4.9 Balconies shall be a minimum of three feet in depth. - 2.4.10 The structure façade itself may not project over a public right-of-way, including sidewalks. - 2.4.11 Structures that have a flat roof shall incorporate a cornice, parapet, or other finished treatment to complete the top of structure walls. - 2.4.12 All windows, doors and storefront proportions in the Downtown Core shall be taller than wide.
+The garage does not have to resemble a storefront but must be detailed to be similar in design and style of the primary structure. - 2.4.9 Balconies shall be a minimum of three feet in depth. - 2.4.10 The structure façade itself may not project over a public right-of-way, including sidewalks. - 2.4.11 Structures that have a low-slope roof shall incorporate a cornice, parapet, or other finished treatment that extends above the roof to complete the top of structure walls. - 2.4.12 All windows, doors and storefront proportions in the Downtown Core shall be taller than wide. - 2.4.13 Façade colors shall be earth tones and shall be compatible with adjacent Downtown structures.
+Flourescent, neon, and other high intensity colors are prohibited.
+Accent colors of brighter hues and contrast are permitted with approval from the Architectural Review Board.